Justice Dept. plans crackdown on violent crime in 7 cities

 Targeting violent crime has been a top priority for the Justice Department, Barr and President Donald Trump.

 Barr, an ardent backer of law enforcement, was known for a tough-on-crime approach in his previous stint as the nation’s chief law enforcement officer in the early 1990s as the national violent crime rate peaked.
-Those efforts, he has said, helped seriously cut down the nation’s violent crime rate.
+Those efforts, he has said, helped seriously cut violent crime.

-Since he assumed the role of attorney general in February, Barr has vowed to use the federal government’s resources to drive down violent crime in cities where the crime rate has been rising and has made prosecuting violent criminals and gun offenders a top priority for federal prosecutors.
+Since he became attorney general in February, Barr has vowed to use the federal government’s resources to drive down violent crime in cities where the crime rate has been rising, and has made prosecuting violent criminals and gun offenders a priority for federal prosecutors.

 Still, Barr has also embraced a bipartisan criminal justice reform measure known as the First Step Act, which gives judges more discretion when sentencing some drug offenders, eases mandatory minimum sentences and encourages inmates to participate in programs designed to reduce the risk of recidivism, with credits that can be used to gain an earlier release.